theochem/roberto/doc/setupci.rst

 set additional environment variables:

-- ``ROBERTO_CONDA_PINNING`` can be used to pin any dependencies to a specific version, e.g. ``"python 3.5"`` will let Roberto install Python-3.5 instead of the default.
+- ``ROBERTO_CONDA_PINNING`` can be used to pin any dependencies to a specific version, e.g. ``"python 3.5"`` will let Roberto install a Python-3.5 conda environment instead of the default.
 This variable must be an even number of strings separated by spaces, each time a conda package followed by a version number.
+(This is ignored when using Python's venv.)

 - ``ROBERTO_DEPLOY_BINARY``.
 Set this to ``1`` if you want Roberto to upload binary releases.